 Number of children served under age 13

+NLF: Boards must be aware that based on the Commission’s May 19, 2020, action, $48 million was redistributed to cover enhanced reimbursement payments to open providers.
+Boards may submit Contract Action Requests (CARs) to request additional funds for these enhanced payments.

-NLF: Boards must be aware that TWC will add the funds to Boards’ existing Fiscal Year 2020 (FY’20) Child Care Formula (CCF) child care grant awards by unilateral amendment.
+NLF: Boards must be aware that TWC added the funds to Boards’ existing Fiscal Year 2020 (FY’20) Child Care Formula (CCF) child care grant awards by unilateral amendment.

-NLF: Boards must report obligations and expenditures in the Cash Draw and Expenditure Reporting (CDER) system under the cost categories with the “CARES” prefix ".
+NLF: Boards must report obligations and expenditures in the Cash Draw and Expenditure Reporting (CDER) system under the cost categories with the “CARES” prefix “CARES - Direct Care At‐Risk‐869” for TWC COVID-19 Essential Worker care and “CARES - Enhanced Reimbursements Direct Care ONLY‐869” for enhanced reimbursement payments (currently 25 percent).
 The CARES categories will be regular (not supplemental) cost categories for the FY’20 CCF child care grant awards.

+NLF: Boards must make adjustments to any April or May payments that were not recorded under the correct CARES category in CDER.

 ATTACHMENTS:

-Attachment 1: FY 2020 COVID-19 Supplemental Child Care Distribution
+Attachment 1: FY 2020 COVID-19 Supplemental Child Care Distribution (Updated)

 INQUIRIES: